 Institute for Sustainable Energy, Eastern Connecticut State University

-All of Connecticut’s 169 towns and cities participated in Sustainable CT’s development, represented directly by a municipal official, staff person, or a local volunteer, or by a regional entity representing member municipalities.
+All of Connecticut’s 169 towns and cities participated in Sustainable CT’s development, represented directly by a municipal official, staff person, local volunteer, or by a regional entity representing member municipalities.
 Working groups met from February to June 2017 to develop the menu of actions, though our categories and framing continue to evolve.
 We are grateful for the more than 180 dedicated members of the nine working groups.

 Working group members are available in PDF format and are available for download.